The ins and outs of Legal Secondment

 On a legal secondment, you have the ability to ‘parachute in’ to a wide variety of clients across various industries for a wide range of matters.
 This encourages you to develop professionally and gain a competitive advantage in your career.
 As Christine Swan, Senior Counsel at Plexus, says, “Not being tied down in one location but moving from client to client has been very rewarding and great for building my skill set."

 Think about what really excites you about being a lawyer.
-With legal secondments, you can work on projects that align with what you want to do – challenging and interesting work that will enhance your skills.
+With a legal secondment, the lawyer is able to work on projects with what they want to do - challenging and interesting work that will enhance their skills.